bnarath/matplotlib-challenge/README.md

 [2.
 Study Results](Pymaceuticals/data/Study_results.csv)

-## Instructions

-Your tasks are to do the following:
+# Tasks

-* Before beginning the analysis, check the data for duplicate mice and remove any data associated with that mouse ID.
+* Check the data for duplicate mice and remove any data associated with that mouse ID.

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.